mapsa/dbt_pipelines/README.md

 - Performing **aggregations** to prepare data for analysis.
 - How to use the **Power User for dbt** extension

+Use this link to access a Live Share Session: https://prod.liveshare.vsengsaas.visualstudio.com/join?1F4DD79FD3F2AF13BB9820A45FB085163110

 ---

 ## 📂 Repository Structure